marancibia/marancibia.github.io/oml4py-adb/automl-ui/automl-ui.md

    ![Additional Settings](images/additional-settings-algo.png " ")

- > **Note:** Changing the database service level setting on the Always Free Tier will have no effect since there is a 1 OCPU limit.
-However, in a paid Autonomous Database tenancy, if you increase the OCPUs allocated to your autonomous database, then you can increase the Database Service Level to Medium or High here.
+ > **Note:** Changing the database service level setting on the Always Free Tier will have no effect since there is no parallelism on the compute.
+However, in a **Paid Autonomous Database**, if you increase the compute allocated for OML, you can increase the Database Service Level to Medium or High to get parallelism.

 This completes the task of creating an experiment.